Pulled Chest Voice - The Big Vocal Problem

 This simple premise of smoothly transitioning the vocal mechanism (vowel tuning through the range of pitches) with healthy vocal cord motion is the key to unlocking vocal strength, ease, range, control, and more.

-Take a song where you currently have pulled chest issues in the upper registers and replace the troublesome words where you start to feel throat tightness, flipping, or strain with either “bou” (as in “book”), "wou" (as in "would") or “gou" (as in “good”).
-These vowel sounds should begin to decrease the pulling of chest resonance and assist in blending or mixing towards head voice.
+Take a song where you currently have pulled chest issues in the upper registers and replace the troublesome words where you start to feel throat tightness, flipping, or strain with either:

 Although avoiding pulled chest and blending the registers by using resonant voice techniques takes time and practice regularly, just understanding the concepts is a great start.

-Your singing teacher may have you do some exercises that reach the result of not pulling chest.
+Your singing teacher may have you do some vocal exercises that result from not pulling your chest.
 These exercises may have guided you toward smooth transitions and a balanced tone without your being aware.
 Well, now you know why certain vowel sounds may be used in exercises for singers!

-If your ultimate goal with your vocal instrument is professional singing, it is vitally important to gain healthy power and stamina in all aspects of singing as professional singers have to adapt to demanding schedules and are subject to more vocal strain just because they are using their voices a lot.
+• Gain healthy power and stamina.
+If your ultimate goal with your vocal instrument is professional singing, it is vitally important to gain healthy power and stamina in all aspects of singing, as professional singers have to adapt to demanding schedules and are subject to more vocal strain just because they are using their voices a lot.

-Listen carefully to great professional singers and their vocal technique; you will hear slight vowel modification.
+• Listen carefully to great professional singers and their vocal techniques.
+You will hear slight vowel modification.
 In addition, you may see slight changes in vocal posture (dropped jaw, relaxed throat) to support the healthy higher notes.

 • Practice, practice, practice.
 With awareness and practice, you will start to build muscle memory, and you will start creating your perfect singing voice and a beautiful connected sound with health for years to come.